NoriSte/figma-to-xstate/README.md

 Product teams do not miss much edge cases when they design features through flowcharts and also ease a flowchart-to-XState machine conversion process.
-At the same time, I think a Figma prototype to XState machine convert tool can speed up the initial conversion process, allowing later engineering rework with or without the designers.
+At the same time, I think a Figma prototype to XState machine convert tool can speed up the initial conversion process, allowing later engineering rework the state machine with or without the designers.

 ## Roadmap